-Building integration is the linking of systems, within the building, to collect data and putting that data to task.
+Building integration is the linking of systems within the building to collect data and put that data to task.

-Many property and facilities managers continue the tradition of driving facilities management as a series of unrelated functions, that is they see the building as a group of independent systems as opposed as one system.
-Hence, they continue to manually handle alarms (usually generated via the tenant whom raises a complaint or concern) and other data that they see (and only what they see) rather than integrate an system t do it for them.
+Many property and facilities managers continue the tradition of driving facilities management as a series of unrelated functions; that is they see the building as a group of independent systems as opposed as one system.
+Hence, they continue to manually handle alarms (usually generated via the tenant who raises a complaint or concern) and other data that they see (and only what they see) rather than integrate a system t do it for them.

-Consequently, building systems will operate independent of one another as they are not fully integrated with one another to automate the processes.
-Facility manager and building managers are at time run of their feet, when multiple events compound a situation.
+Consequently, building systems will operate independently of one another as they are not fully integrated with one another to automate the processes.
+Facility managers and building managers are, at times, run off their feet when multiple events compound a situation.

 The Building will suffer from an inherent lack of functionality, integration and optimization.
-Consequently, this has direct and indirect effect on budgets and ultimately turns up on the bottom line as a cost.
-The indirect costs include higher energy bills, higher repair costs, and an asset register which (assuming it exists) is not current.
+Consequently, this has direct and indirect effects on budgets and ultimately turns up on the bottom line as a cost.
+The indirect costs include higher energy bills, higher repair costs, and an asset register that (assuming it exists) is not current.

 The integration between control systems (BMS, EMS, Access Control, Lift services, Fire services, town water, Domestic Hot water, Condenser water and others) within buildings is the greatest opportunity to optimize and maximize data management and control.
 It is an opportunity to save money, it is also an opportunity to make money and recover costs in the building.

-For example: A typical 12 level and above building will have tenants which have IT or data centers within the tenancy.
-These rooms need additional cooing in a 24/7 format, via a condenser water system.
+For example, A typical 12-level and above building will have tenants who have IT or data centres within the tenancy.
+These rooms need additional cooing in a 24/7 format via a condenser water system.

-How do you know if your Cooling system has failed without the tenant (whom by now is very cranky) calling you and asking you when it will be fixed?
+How do you know if your Cooling system has failed without the tenant (who by now is very cranky) calling you and asking you when it will be fixed?

 Can you charge the tenant for the repair?

-Could the fault have come form a tenancy through poor management of their internal systems?
+Could the fault have come from a tenancy through poor management of their internal systems?